Compare business gas prices and suppliers

-But remember, you can’t switch to a new business energy deal until your current one expires.
-And you can’t sign up with a new supplier until your switching window opens - usually between one to six months before your contract end dates.
+But remember, you can’t switch to a new business gas deal until your current one expires.
+And you can’t sign up with a new supplier until your switching window opens – usually between one to six months before your contract end date.

 Don’t worry if you don’t know when your switching window begins.
 When you switch with us, we keep on top of this and compare the right business energy deals on your behalf, so you can get on with running your business.